jaswanthm/jaswanth.xyz/_posts/2020-06-01-learn-to-code.markdown

 ### Credits

-_Wallboard as a concept and an idea was a brain child of my mentor [Kelly Wason](https://au.linkedin.com/in/kelly-wason-30000)_
+_BitWall,a type of Wallboard as a concept and an idea is a brain child of my mentor [Kelly Wason](https://au.linkedin.com/in/kelly-wason-30000)_